chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 buildBlock(_:)
 buildFinalResult(_:):angular
 ```
-Now, the role of buildEither(first:) and buildEither(second:) is repalced by a single buildOptional.
+It can find that the role of buildEither(first:) and buildEither(second:) is repalced by a single buildOptional.

 Now, with *buildEither(first:), buildEither(second:)* and  *buildOptional(_:)*, a result builder can support *if, if-else,* and *if-else-if* statements.
 Furthermore, since *switch* is another form of if-else-if, it also support *switch* too.

+---

 * **buildArray**

 Another important control-flow is loop.
 To support loop statements, result builder requires developer to implement *buildArray*:
 ```swift
 extension GradientBuilder {